 Bladder training is also a great way to treat incontinence.
 To get started, try to go to the restroom at specific and set times.
 The objective here is to urinate frequently which should help to minimize the urge, thus helping you to minimize or avoid any accidents.
 Over time your bladder will become stronger, thus minimizing your trips to the bathroom by spreading them further apart.
 It is important to stick to the schedule whether you feel the need to urinate or not.
 You should be able to train your bladder in one to three months, so keeping a diary and recording your trips to the bathroom (and the exact times you peed) can be extremely helpful in analyzing your progress.
 This will allow you to see how often you are urinating and help monitor what fluids or liquids you are taking in.
 Keeping a diary can help both you and your doctor to determine your triggers and symptoms and thus optimize your treatment.

-Medications can also be used to treat your incontinence.
+Medications can also be used as a treatment

 - Antispasmotics – These are used to help decrease bladder contractions and minimize leaks.